Patrick F. Ledger, Chief Executive Officer

 Few people have Mike Nelson’s level of experience and knowledge in managing a generating facility.
 Apache Generating Station operates 24/7, 365 days a year.
 Under Mike’s direction, Apache Station is one of the most reliable plants of its type and size in the U.S. The plant consistently earns a 97-plus percent rating.

-Mike’s responsibilities as director of power production include planning; regulatory affairs; mechanical, instrument and electrical maintenance; and managing fuel and limestone quality.
+Mike was named executive director of power production in 2016.
+His responsibilities include operations, mechanical, instrument and electrical maintenance; planning; regulatory affairs; and managing fuel and limestone quality.
 He brings his expertise to the following areas:

 - Managing the plant’s generation assets